 Plan Your Visit to Kariya Park

-Kariya Park is open daily from 7:00am to 9:00pm (or until dusk in winter).
+Kariya Park Mississauga is open daily from 7:00am to 9:00pm (or until dusk in winter).

+Parking at Kariya Park is a little tricky.
 There is metered parking on Kariya Drive.
-You can also park for free at the Square One Shopping Centre, about a five minute walk away.
+You can also find free parking at the Square One Shopping Centre, about a five minute walk away.

 The walkways in the park are not cleared of snow in the winter months, so access may be limited during those times.

-In the warmer months, the park is extremely popular for wedding photos, and a permit is required for these.
+In the warmer months, Kariya Park photos are extremely popular for weddings, and a permit is required for these.

 And dog owners please note, dogs are not permitted in the park.

-categories: kariya park, mississauga, cherry blossom, japanese festivals, japan, sister city, tokyo, japanese garden, friendship bell, toronto, ontario, canada
+categories: kariya park, kariya park photos, kariya park reviews, kariya park parking, mississauga, cherry blossoms, cherry blossoms mississauga, cherry blossom mississauga, japanese festivals, japanese park mississauga, japan, sister city, tokyo, japanese garden mississauga, friendship bell, toronto, ontario, canada